 How to prepare a password policy

-In addition to the items listed above, the following are important to consider when developing a strong but user-friendly password policy:
+In addition to the items listed above, consider the following when developing a strong but user-friendly password policy:

 - Use password management software to help users create, encrypt, store and update passwords.